 Retoxing?
 Beers by the bottle of the local (Anchor, Lagunitas, Speakeasy) variety plus a few mainstream Belgiums, wines by the glass.

-Pastries: Recently started carrying some of the fabulous Tell Tale line.
+Pastries: Delicious range of patisserie and cakes.
 Anthony’s cookies also available.
 At one time they also had Dynamo Donuts but I couldn’t swear to that any more.

 Wi-fi: Fast.
 Free.